Battle of Luzon: Battle

 From the middle of January to early February the largest ever tank battle between American and Japanese forces took place.
-The Japanese 2nd Tank Division's 220 tanks (175 Type 97 ShinHōtō Chi-Ha medium tanks, 25 Type 89 I-Go medium tanks, and 20 Type 95 Ha-Go light tanks) faced off against only 76 American tanks (59 M4 Sherman medium tanks and 17 M5A1 Stuart light tanks) supported by infantry armed with bazookas and dozens of 105mm M7 Priest self-propelled howitzers.
+The Japanese 2nd Tank Division's 220 tanks (175 Type 97 ShinHōtō Chi-Ha medium tanks, 25 Type 97 Chi-Ha medium tanks, and 20 Type 95 Ha-Go light tanks) faced off against only 76 American tanks (59 M4 Sherman medium tanks and 17 M5A1 Stuart light tanks) supported by infantry armed with bazookas and dozens of 105mm M7 Priest self-propelled howitzers.
 Krueger had more tanks held in reserve to the north because of the threat of an unknown number of Japanese tanks being withheld from combat until ambushing them en masse in the exposed open flat plains of Central Luzon so the 76 Shermans and Stuarts and accompanying M7 Priests were tasked with finding and destroying them with their superior guns and armor.
 The Japanese made this tank battle last for over three weeks instead of a single one-day battle by hiding their tanks behind and under camouflaged and protected fortifications, either digging the tanks into the ground or creating a series of semi-enclosed fortifications for them to move around and reposition during the battles.
 Some of these tanks were used to patrol and engage the enemy especially at night.
 From San Manuel to Muñoz the tanks dueled with each other leading to the deaths of hundreds of American soldiers and thousands of Japanese soldiers as well as the loss of dozens of American tanks and around 200 Japanese tanks.

 A second amphibious landing took place on 15 January, 45 mi southwest of Manila.
 On 31 January, two regiments of the 11th Airborne Division made an airborne assault, capturing a bridge, and later advanced toward Manila.
 On 3 February, the 1st Cavalry Division captured the bridge across Tullahan River leading to the city.
 They advanced into the city that evening, beginning the battle for the capture of Manila.
-On 4 February, the paratroopers of the 11th Airborne—approaching the city from the south—came to the main Japanese defences south of the city of Manila where their advance was halted by heavy resistance.
+On 4 February, the paratroopers of the 11th Airborne—approaching the city from the south—came to the main Japanese defenses south of the city of Manila where their advance was halted by heavy resistance.
 General Yamashita had ordered his troops to destroy all bridges and other vital installations as soon as the U.S. forces entered the city, and Japanese forces entrenched throughout the city continued to resist U.S. forces.
 General MacArthur announced the imminent recapture of Manila on the same day.
-On 11 February, the 11th Airborne Division captured the last Japanese outer defences, thus encircling the whole city.
+On 11 February, the 11th Airborne Division captured the last Japanese outer defenses, thus encircling the whole city.
 U.S. and Filipino forces carried out clearing operations in the city in the following weeks.
-Military casualties totalled 1,010 Americans, 3,079 Filipinos and 16,000 Japanese.
+Military casualties totaled 1,010 Americans, 3,079 Filipinos, and 16,000 Japanese.